alexyorke/Squirrel/README.md

 # Squirrel
 Quickly download minimaps to images from Everybody Edits.

-To download a minimap, just enter in the world id and your credentials.
+To download a minimap, there are two options:
+- use the initialization data (the latest data available.)
+Requires authentication.
+- use BigDB data (latest data as of last save.)
+No authentication required.

 Minimaps are downloaded and converted into *.png files in about 1.5 seconds on an average connection, after the connection object has been initialized.

 ## Credits